paigem33/BGGAnalysis/README.md

 These scripts require the `bgg-19m-reviews.csv` file from this kaggle dataset: https://www.kaggle.com/datasets/jvanelteren/boardgamegeek-reviews?select=bgg-19m-reviews.csv as well as `users.csv` file from this kaggle dataset: https://www.kaggle.com/datasets/thedevastator/board-game-ratings-by-country and the list of games, `boardgame_ranks.csv`, from https://boardgamegeek.com/wiki/page/BGG_XML_API2#toc1

+The files are very large, and thus we opted to have them downloaded directly from kaggle.